hashicorp/terraform-website/content/source/docs/cloud/workspaces/run-tasks.html.md

 ## Understanding Run Tasks Within a Run

-Workspaces with run tasks configured have an additional run stage called [Pre-Apply](../run/states.html).
+Workspaces with run tasks associated have an additional run stage called [Pre-Apply](../run/states.html).
 This stage is where your run tasks will execute during a run, after the plan stage and also the cost estimation and policy check stages, if applicable.

 The Pre-Apply stage will always end with the most restrictive status of the tasks configured to run.
 For example, if a mandatory task fails and an advisory task succeeds, the stage will fail and the run will error.
 If an advisory task fails but a mandatory task succeeds, the stage will succeed and the run will proceed to the apply stage.